-In one Arizona city, an accidental text message has led to a beautiful friendship.
+In one Arizona city, an accidental text message has led to a beautiful Thanksgiving tradition.

-This year, they did it all again.
-Jamal Hinton, 18, joined Dench and her family at her home last week in Mesa, Arizona, for their second Thanksgiving together, and the start of what appears to be a new tradition.
+This year, they did it all for a third time.
+Jamal Hinton, 19, joined Dench and her family at her home in Mesa, Arizona, for their third Thanksgiving together, in what appears to be a beautiful tradition.

-"We kind of hit it off last year and we kept in touch," Hinton told TODAY.
+"We kept in touch," Hinton told TODAY last year.
 "She's very friendly."

-He said he had a great time and brought his girlfriend to meet his "new grandma," along with a homemade pumpkin pie.
+He added that he had a great time and brought his girlfriend to meet his "new grandma," along with a homemade pumpkin pie.

-Dench told CNN she was thrilled to see him again.
+Dench told CNN last year that she was thrilled to see him again.

 "My husband and I were really happy he came," she said.
 "It was more low-key and quiet.
 We reminisced and talked about last year, how it was such a whirlwind.
 I learned a lot about the internet I never knew."

-And since the pair hit it off last year, Dench decided to invite him again this year.
+And since the pair hit it off in 2016, Dench decided to invite him again in 2017 and again this year.

 "I reached out to him about a month before and said, 'Thanksgiving is at my house again; I'd really love it if you would come,'" Dench told CNN.
 "He has family that's close by, and I understood if he couldn't.
 But he did spend half of Thanksgiving with them and the other half with us."

-Hinton told TODAY that he and Dench had kept in touch the past year over text messages.
+Hinton told TODAY that he and Dench had kept in touch over text messages.
 Hinton, who graduated from high school this year, wants to go to college and law school and become a sports agent, and Dench offers him career advice when she can.